-NC State University’s Plant Breeding Consortium is pleased to announce its second virtual seminar series in International Plant Breeding.
+NC State University’s Plant Breeding Consortium is pleased to announce its third virtual seminar series in International Plant Breeding.

 Building a Global Platform

-The fall series will consist of six seminars over the course of consecutive weeks beginning September 30 through November 4, 2021.
-Seminars will be held on Thursdays from 11:00 am to 12:00 pm EST.
+The spring series will consist of six seminars over the course of consecutive weeks beginning March 31 through May 5, 2022.
+Seminars will be held on Thursdays (exception April 20) from 11:00 am to 12:00 pm EST.

 Our goal is to build a platform that would bring together a global community of persons directly or indirectly working in plant breeding, or with just the interest to learn about what is fueling plant breeding in different parts of the world.
 We would appreciate your help in forwarding this invitation to other colleagues and institutions that might be interested in attending or participating.

 Please distribute in your respective institutions and with other colleagues.
 We look forward to your participation.Dr.
 Carlos Iglesias, Director

 Chiedozie Egesi (NextGen Cassava Project Lead; IITA, Nigeria):

 NextGen Cassava: Plant Breeding for Africa’s Food Future.